Lucie Kaňková was born into an esteemed musical family in Prague, Czech Republic. At the age of four, she started to play violin and piano.

 In 2002 she successfully passed the demanding selection examinations to gain a place at the Music High School (Gymnasium) in Prague, where she cultivated her abilities to play violin.
 Six years later, she continued her musical education at the Prague Conservatory, graduating with a DiS. degree (diplomized specialist) in 2012.

 In 2010, Lucie was granted the opportunity to participate in a project by the Swiss composer Mathias Spohr, where she sang the main female role Miesmies in the contemporary opera Spiegel das Kätzchen, based on Paul Burkard’s famous novel.
 She performed on different stages in the Czech Republic and Switzerland (Theater Winterthur, Langenthal, Zürich Rigiblick).
-After this production, she was inspired to develop a career as opera singer.
+After this production, she was inspired to develop a career as an opera singer.

 In 2015 Lucie competed her master’s degree, “MA Specialized Music Performance, Opera” at the Bern University of Applied Sciences – a Swiss Opera Studio, passing with distinction.
 As her final performance, she sang the main role Teofane in Händel’s Ottone, on the stage of the State Theatre Biel and Solothurn.
 In January 2018 Lucie graduated with a second master’s degree for soloists at the Lucerne University of Applied Sciences; both post-graduate degrees being in the class of Prof.Barbara Locher.
 Currently, she is studying on the PhD program “Interpretation and Theory of Interpretation” at the Academy of Performing Arts in Prague.